evanrs/relata/README.md

 ## Motivation

-The data most of us will work with will be under defined.
-We have few constructs describing its nature, we hide knowledge in the implementation.
-Most of us are constrained to the arrays, maps, numbers, and strings that can be serialized to JSON.
-We may employ intricate solutions like [GraphQL*]() to get better semantics and enforce a strongly typed interface, but largely we avoid building a foundation to describe this knowledge.
+The data most of us work with will be under defined.
+We have few constructs describing its nature—yet, we're describing it all the time.
+It comes in the form of documentation, operations, and interfaces.
+We hide knowledge in our implementations, and as long as it stays there we're bound to repeat ourselves.

+Most of us will be constrained to the arrays, maps, numbers, and strings that can be serialized to JSON.
+We may employ intricate solutions like [GraphQL](http://graphql.org/docs/api-reference-type-system/) for better semantics and a strongly typed interface, but we avoid building the foundation for describing the domain of the data.

-Relata is an exploratory project to provide a tractable interface for describing knowledge.
+Relata is an exploratory project to provide a tractable interface for describing this knowledge.

 If that sounds like the death knell of an over ambitious project, well… I would agree.
 Luckily others have done most of the work for us.
 This is inspired by work of those brave explorers of [ontologies](https://en.wikipedia.org/wiki/Upper_ontology) who wrestle the sea beast of [mereology](https://en.wikipedia.org/wiki/Mereology]).